home-assistant/developers.home-assistant/blog/2021-08-23-supervisor_update.md

 ## Deprecated API endpoints

-Over the past years we have restructured parts of our API endpoints, but we have also kept old endpoints working.
+Over the past years, we have restructured parts of our API endpoints, but we have also kept old endpoints working.
 If you use any of the deprecated endpoints in your tools/add-ons you should move to use the new ones now.
 All deprecated endpoints are scheduled for removal in Q4 this year.

 Here is a list of the deprecated endpoints and their replacements: